tsuza/TF2CA-weaponmodel_override/README.md

 Tested it on Nosoop's [Custom Weapon X](https://github.com/nosoop/SM-TFCustomWeaponsX) and it works without any problems.

+## How to apply the attribute

+`"weaponmodel override"					"model path"`

+Shove it inside tf_custom_attributes.txt if you want to replace a normal weapon's model ( or anything else that supports custom attributes ) or in the Custom Attribuets section inside a custom weapon's cfg if you use Custom Weapons X.

+Example of a model path: `models/necgaming/weapons/kunai/australium/c_shogun_kunai.mdl`

+#

 **HOWEVER,** the model won't show on non-bot clients.
 There is a missing property to enable it, but it's your job to find it ( in case you find it and want to put it in the plugin, I wrote a comment where you should put it ).
 It's not allowed to share it publicly.

 This plugin uses Nosoop's [Ninja](https://github.com/nosoop/NinjaBuild-SMPlugin) template.
 Easy to organize everything and build releases.
 I'd recommend to check it out.